 In 90% of adults, growth hormone deficiency is a result of benign (non-cancerous) tumors called pituitary adenomas, commonly diagnosed in patients in their 30s or 40s.
 Rare causes of adult GHD include diseases such as sarcoidosis, tuberculosis, histiocytosis, and hemochromatosis (iron overload).

 Most children with growth hormone deficiency have obvious symptoms, such as short stature.
 But because adults have already reached their full height, the symptoms of adult growth hormone deficiency are different.
 Growth hormone plays a role in bone development, muscle development, and fat and weight gain.

 Some symptoms of adult growth hormone deficiency can be caused by other conditions.
 If you have a history of childhood growth hormone deficiency, you might want to talk to your doctor.

 If your doctor suspects the possibility of adult GHD, he or she may refer you to an endocrinologist, a doctor who specializes in hormone disorders.

-In order for the endocrinologist to confirm you have adult GHD, they may order a stimulation test or "stim" test.
-During this test, a patient is given a medication that causes the pituitary gland to release large amounts of growth hormone at once.
+In order for the endocrinologist to confirm you have adult GHD, they may order a stimulation test, or "stim" test.
+During this test, a patient is given a medication that causes the pituitary gland to release larger amounts of growth hormone at once.
 Several blood samples are taken over a period of time, measuring the amount of growth hormone in the body.
 Your endocrinologist may need to do more than one stim test to accurately diagnose growth hormone deficiency.

 You should also ask your health care professional about adult growth hormone deficiency if you have a history of pituitary damage and are just noticing some of these signs and symptoms: